-Skunks roaming our backyards can be a real headache during the warmer months.
-We’ve all heard stories about getting sprayed by one and it does not sound fun.
-The awful stench is nearly impossible to get off your clothes and skin (yuck!).
-Luckily, there’s a quick and cheap solution to get rid of skunks with something we usually toss in the trash: citrus peels.
+Skunks roaming the backyard can be a real headache.
+We’ve all heard stories about getting sprayed by one of these critters — and it does not sound fun.
+The awful stench is nearly impossible to get off your clothes and skin.
+Luckily, there’s a quick and cheap way to get rid of skunks with something you usually toss in the trash: citrus peels.

 This hack might sound a little weird at first, but critters like skunks are attracted to the smell from your garden, leftover food in the outside trash can, and compost piles.
 It’s hard to keep them away once they feel like your yard is an all-you-can-eat buffet, but the strong scent of citrus peels should make them choose a different dining spot.